microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/accessreviewhistorydefinition-get.md

 Namespace: microsoft.graph

 Retrieve an [accessReviewHistoryDefinition](../resources/accessreviewhistorydefinition.md) object by its identifier.
 All of the properties of the access review history definition object are returned.
-If the definition is 30 days or older, a 404 error is returned.
+If the definition is 30 days or older, a `404 Not Found` error is returned.

 ## Permissions